 They never moved past the friend stage, but the Jarrett Creek Police Chief is caught completely off-guard when Loretta unexpectedly goes out of town, and he discovers why.
-It seems that she signed up for a Fifty and Beyond dating website, and an attractive candidate had Loretta getting a makeover and youthful new look.
+It seems that she

 Unfortunately, her suitor may be just a little too good to be true, as Loretta remains missing after her out-of-town date, and it's a pattern followed by several other women.